AI Dungeon Master - Procedural Adventure - xelsed.ai

 OPENAI_API_URL string

-The endpoint URL for OpenAI's chat completions API
+The endpoint URL for OpenAI's chat completions API that every game request is sent to

 const OPENAI_API_URL = 'https://api.openai.com/v1/chat/completions';